Health & Science

 Ohio announced winners of the Vax-a-Million lottery

-A few days earlier California’s lottery, the state of Ohio announced the first winners of the “Vax-a-Million” contest, which offered a $1 million prize to an adult and a full college scholarship to a child.
-Announced 2 weeks before the drawing, Ohio saw 2.7 million adults and 104,000 children signing up for the contest by phone or via the Vax-a-Million website.
+Announced two weeks before the drawing, Ohio saw 2.7 million adults and 104,000 children signing up for the contest by phone or via the Vax-a-Million website.
 The week after the contest was announced, the vaccination rate jumped 33%, although the pace was still lower than in March or April.
 About 45% of the state had at least started vaccination in Ohio as of May 24.
-There are 11.8 million people in Ohio and the contest is only open to residents of the state who have received a jab of the one-dose or two-dose vaccines.
+There are 11.8 million people in Ohio and the contest is only open to state residents who have received a jab of the one-dose or two-dose vaccines.
 Four more drawings will provide the same prizes each Wednesday for the next four weeks.

-Oregon, which wants 70% of the people vaccinated to fully reopen the state but has only half of the people inoculated in the 4th week of May, planned a $1 million lottery for those who have received a shot by June 27.
-Each of the 36 counties will also have a $10,000-prize winner.
+Oregon, which wants 70% of the people vaccinated to reopen the state fully but has only half of the people inoculated in the 4th week of May, planned a $1 million lottery for those who have received a shot by June 27.
+Each of the 36 counties will also have a $10,000 prize winner.
 A resident aged 12 to 17 will receive a $100,000 scholarship.

 Read more about the United States